shan501/DDos_Script/README.md

 # Multiple_DDos_ScriptS

-## This repositories contains three python Denial of Service scripts.One DHCP exhaustion Script , one syn flood script , and one ARP poisioning script
+## This repositories contains three python Denial of Service scripts.One DHCP exhaustion Script , one SYN flood script , and one ARP MAC Flood script
-Resources published from David Bombal , NeuralNine ,
+Resources published from David Bombal , NerualNine and others were used in creating these scripts

+## SYN Flood Script

+## ARP MAC Flood Script

+## DHCP Exhaustion Script